Home » Ted Bundy Seattle Locations » This Location

 Childhood photo

-Bundy had four stepsiblings called Linda, Glen, Sandra, and Richard.
+Bundy had four half-siblings called Linda, Glen, Sandra, and Richard.
 Richard was born after this photograph was taken.

 Bedroom

-Real estate broker James Pitts III stands in Bundy's childhood bedroom.
-Judging by the small window in the top-right corner, his room was located in the basement of the house.
+Pitts stands in Bundy's childhood bedroom.
+Judging by the small window in the top-right corner, it was located in the basement.

 Silas High School